 (Top left) My newborn twins were only five pounds each and didn't fit into their newborn clothing.
 (Top right) Baby Trey on the set of General Hospital with Steve Burton and Rebecca Herbst.
 (Bottom pics) Landon with Rebecca Herbst and Steve Burton

 So, when they were almost five, we did just that!
 I decided to leave the mainland against everyone’s wishes to live a life of leisure in Hawaii.
 Just me and two strong growing boys who loved the ocean as much as I did!
-I saved a little money and I didn’t know where we would live or how I would support them after the savings ran out, but I knew there was more to life for us out there than the abuse and the negetivity I had been around my whole life, and I was determined to find it!
-I received a sign from my higher power telling me it was ok to go so we did!
+I saved a little money and I didn’t know where we would live or how I would support them after the savings ran out, but I knew there was more to life for us out there than this abuse and the negativity we had suffered and I was determined to find it

 My last painting session on the mainland, in the garage of my wine country home before we left